Boris Akunin

-Life and career
+Early life

+Chkhartishvili was born on 20 May 1956 in Zestaponi to a Georgian father and a Jewish mother.
+He moved to Moscow in 1958.

+Career

+Chkhartishvili worked as assistant to the editor-in-chief of the magazine Foreign Literature, but left in October 2000 to pursue a career as a fiction writer.

-Chkhartishvili was born in Zestaponi to a Georgian father and a Jewish mother and lived in Moscow from 1958 until 2014.
-Since then he has lived between Britain, France and Spain.
-Influenced by Japanese Kabuki theatre, he joined the historical-philological branch of the Institute of Asian and African Countries of Moscow State University as an expert on Japan.
+Influenced by Japanese kabuki theatre, he joined the historical-philological branch of the Institute of Asian and African Countries of Moscow State University as an expert on Japan.
 He was engaged in literary translation from Japanese and English.
 Japanese authors Yukio Mishima, Kenji Maruyama, Yasushi Inoue, Masahiko Shimada, Kobo Abe, Shinichi Hoshi, Takeshi Kaiko, Shohei Ooka were published in his translation, as well as representatives of American and English literature (T. C. Boyle, Malcolm Bradbury, Peter Ustinov, etc.).

-He worked as assistant to the editor-in-chief of the magazine Foreign Literature, but left in October 2000 to pursue a career as a fiction writer.

-Under his given name of Grigory Chkhartishvili, he serves as editor-in-chief of the 20-volume Anthology of Japanese Literature, chairman of the board of a large "Pushkin Library,” and is the author of the book The Writer and Suicide (Moscow, The New Literary Review, 1999).
-He has also contributed literary criticism and translations from Japanese, American and English literature under his own name.
+Under his given name of Grigory Chkhartishvili, he was editor-in-chief of the 20-volume Anthology of Japanese Literature, chairman of the board of a large "Pushkin Library”, and is the author of the book The Writer and Suicide (Moscow, The New Literary Review, 1999).
+He has also contributed literary criticism and translations from Japanese, American, and English literature under his own name.

+He publishes other critical and documentary works under his real name.

-Since 1998 he has been writing fiction under the pseudonym “B. Akunin".
-Decoding "B" as "Boris" appeared a few years later, when the writer began to be frequently interviewed.
+Since 1998 he has been writing fiction under the pseudonym “B. Akunin", decoding "B" as "Boris".
+"Akunin" (悪人) is a Japanese word that translates to "great bad man".
+In his novel The Diamond Chariot, the author redefines an "akunin" as a great evil man who creates his own rules.

 Under the pseudonym Boris Akunin, he has written many works of fiction, mainly novels and stories in the series The Adventures of Erast Fandorin, The Adventures of Sister Pelagia, The Adventures of the Master (following Nicholas Fandorin, Erast's grandson), all published in Russia by Zakharov Books, and the Roman-Kino ("Novel-Film") series set during World War I. Akunin's specialty is historical mysteries set in Imperial Russia.
 It was only after the first books of the Fandorin series were published to critical acclaim that the identity of B. Akunin (i.e., Chkhartishvili) was revealed.

+Akunin lived in Moscow until 2014.
+He has since lived in Britain, France, and Spain.
+As of 2024 he is living in London.

+Recognition

-Chkhartishvili "prefers to work with historical material" and has been called the "undisputed champion" of Russian crime fiction given that as Boris Akunin he "has written more than a dozen crime novels and has been widely appreciated by discerning readers ... and has been translated into many languages."
+Chkhartishvili has been called by Igor Pomerantsev the "undisputed champion" of Russian crime fiction, given that as Boris Akunin he "has written more than a dozen crime novels and has been widely appreciated by discerning readers ... and has been translated into many languages."

-"Akunin" (悪人) is a Japanese word that translates to "great bad man".
-In his novel The Diamond Chariot, the author redefines an "akunin" as a great evil man who creates his own rules.
-He publishes critical and documentary works under his real name.

-Akunin has been critical of Vladimir Putin's domestic and foreign policies, including the annexation of Crimea in 2014.
-In 2012, Putin attributed Akunin's critical attitudes to his Georgian background.

-He resides in a flat near St. Paul's Cathedral in London.